-A personalized placement in Uniform is a list of variants that can be selected to be shown to the visitor.
+To personalize an experience you select different variants of components to show to different visitors in a specific placement.
 Each variant can have criteria that allow it to be evaluated against the visitor's classification to determine if it's shown.
-A variant that has no criteria is a default variant that's shown to anyone if no more specific variant is matched.
+A variant that has no criteria is the default variant that's shown to anyone if no more specific variant is matched.

 To select a personalized variant, Uniform starts at the beginning of the placement's variant list.
 Each variant's criteria is evaluated, and the first matching variant is selected.
-This means that it's important to order your variants so that the most specific variants are first, and the least specific (default) variants are last.
+It's important to order your variants so that the most specific variants are first, and the least specific (default) variants are last.

 - Variant 1: Visitor score in the 'Consumer' audience is greater than 0

 - Variant 2: Visitor score in the 'Marketers' audience is less than 50